jonathancwhite/ballistic-gatsby/src/pages/index.md

   partnerLogo5: /img/partner-logos_bigcomm.png
 about:
   sectionwidth: col-50
-  heading: The country's most efficient ecommerce experts.
+  heading: The country's most efficient eCommerce experts.
   subheading: American Owned & Operated
   color: gold
   ctaLink: /our-team
-  columnText1: We offer competitive rates and allow our employees to learn on the job.
+  columnText1: We offer competitive rates and a dynamic work environment.
-  columnText2: We have a pathway to success for each of our roles and will help
+  columnText2: We invest in people, not positions.
+We follow our Foundations
-    you become the best you!
+    growth track to become the best version of ourselves personally and professionally.
-  columnTitle1: Learn on the job
+  columnTitle1: Discover More
   cta: Learn more
-  columnTitle2: Quick job development
+  columnTitle2: Growth & Development
   copy: >
     In a time where it's increasingly common to cut corners and save costs by outsourcing work, we've made a commitment to investing in the best talent